singhg93/androidProject/README.md

 # Installation

-- Unzip the zip file for the app
+- Unzip the zip file for the app.
-- Open the project in the android studio
+- Open the project in the android studio.
-- Clean build the app
+- Clean build the app.
-- Run the app
+- Run the app.
+- Create an account.
+- Login to view the profile page.
+- Click the `populate database` button to insert values in the database.

 # The external libraries used